mixaal/DL/README.md

 ...
 ```

 Number of slots denotes the number of GPU in your VMs.
+Make sure to distribute the ssh keys on root between all nodes.

 ```